Department of Communication Sciences and Disorders

 This major is available on the thesis and non-thesis options.
-A minimum of 43 semester hours is required for the thesis option.
-A minimum of 42 hours is required for the non-thesis option.
+A minimum of 51 semester hours is required for both options.
 A minimum of 6 hours of CSD 6299 (51C:299) is required for the thesis option.
-A minimum of 32 semester hours of 200/6000-level course work is required.
+A minimum of 47 semester hours of 200/6000-level course work is required.

 The student, in consultation with the advisor, must choose courses designed to meet the standards of the Council on Academic Accreditation of the American Speech-Language-Hearing Association academic requirements for the Certificate of Clinical Competence.
 Recommendation for clinical certification will be given only upon successful completion of all academic and clinical requirements.

 The student must complete a minimum of 400 clock hours of which 25 are observation and 375 are in direct patient contact in the supervised clinical practicum; at least 325 of the 400 clock hours must be at the graduate level.
 Certificates in specialty areas will be awarded to students who complete the core and a minimum of 6 additional hours in one of two areas of emphasis.
 Students should consult with their advisor concerning the specialty certificates.

 Based on satisfactory completion of an undergraduate degree in Communication Disorders or the equivalent, course work, clinical assignments, and the internship experience will ordinarily take four semesters and one summer.